 The motto of our fantasy steakhouse is "go big."
 But also, "keep it simple" -- where this steak recipe is concerned, anyway.
 Olive oil, rosemary, and salt are all you need to highlight the big flavors of an enormous grilled porterhouse steak.

 But you have options.
 Where the porterhouse gets it done with power and size, the filet mignon prefers elegance and grace.
 Here, filet mignon steaks are seasoned with balsamic vinegar and red wine reduction sauce.

 Back in the steakhouse's heyday, Steak Diane was a staple on menus in fine-dining establishments.
 The tableside preparation typically featured the server igniting the cognac to the delight of all.
 In the 21st century, the open flames are optional.

-, Chef John's twice-baked potatoes do perfection one better.
+Every steak needs its potato.
+And while this menu will always make room for a simple Perfect Baked Potato, Chef John's twice-baked potatoes do perfection one better.
 These cheesy, creamy potatoes with crispy tops are true show stoppers.
 Again, Chef John: "When entertaining guests on special occasions, don't forget that you're putting on a show with the food.
 And, when it comes to starchy side dishes, these potatoes are a great way to express flair for the dramatic."

 This classic steakhouse salad is making a real comeback.
 It's a wedge of iceberg lettuce topped with homemade blue cheese dressing.
 The cold, crisp lettuce provides texture and the rich, flavorful dressing does the rest.